 – From the former Pak Centre of State Enterprise Pčinja, which was bought by the Municipality, and an area of about five hectares that was under state ownership and has been made available by the Government of the Republic of Serbia, we formed the Donja Trnica Industrial Zone.
 Two companies now operate in this industrial zone, while there is a vacant facility covering about 900 square metres.
 This zone also has construction land available for the construction of new production facilities.

-Do you have plans and funds to invest in utilities infrastructure?
+Do you have plans and funds to invest in utility infrastructure?